Fair Trade Roses: Extending the Life of Your Flowers

-What’s in it for you to buy healthier-sourced roses this Valentine's Day?
+What’s in it for you to buy healthier-sourced fair trade roses this Valentine's Day?
 Maybe more than you think.

 No doubt about it, a huge advantage of Fair Trade Certified roses, at least for those of us buying them, is ease of selection.

 What do we mean by that?
 250 million roses are produced for Valentine's Day, the majority of which are imported from Colombia and Ecuador.
 That's a lot to choose from.
 If you're the one of every three Americans that buys flowers for Valentine's Day, you’ll be glad to know we've hand-picked just the right ones.
 Fair Trade only certifies roses that were grown in safe, healthy conditions, free of harmful chemicals and pesticides that lurk in ordinary bouquets and threaten the health of workers who grow them for a living—including workers like Joana Quitiaquez, a 22-year-old single mother working at the Hoja Verde flower farm in Cayambe, Ecuador.

 This healthier method of production has long-lasting benefits for you too.
 Besides keeping the obvious advantage of keeping out harmful chemicals and making it easier to make the right selection, here are three ways you may not have considered to get the most benefit out of your Fair Trade Certified roses this Valentine’s Day.
 Oh, and it’s worth mentioning that something like 63 percent of flowers are purchased for “self.”
 So what are you waiting around for?